godaddy/node-cluster-service/README.md

 ## About

-	Turns your single process code into a fault-resilient multi-process service with built-in REST & CLI support.
+	Turn your single process code into a fault-resilient, multi-process service with built-in REST & CLI support.
 Restart or hot upgrade your web servers with zero downtime or impact to clients.